 Chapter 2.
 The central role of energy

 Chapter 3.
-The main principles of the biosphere
+Core principles of the biosphere

 Episode 2

 Chapter 4.
-Planetary limits
+Planetary boundaries

 - 5.1 Energy